Polysomnography (sleep study)

 You arrive at the sleep center in the evening for polysomnography and stay overnight.
 You may bring items you use for your bedtime routine, and you can sleep in your own nightclothes.

-After you get ready for bed, one of the technologists places sensors on your scalp, temples, chest and legs using a mild adhesive, such as glue or tape.
-The sensors are connected by wires to a computer, but the wires are long enough to let you move normally in bed.
+After you get ready for bed, one of the technologists will place sensors on your scalp, temples, chest and legs using a mild adhesive, such as glue or tape.
+The sensors are connected by wires to a computer, but the wires are long enough to let you move around in bed.
 A small clip also is placed on your finger or ear to monitor the level of oxygen in your blood.

 While you sleep, a technologist monitors your: